ele-dev/rtmp-hls-server/README.md

 docker run -d -p 1935:1935 -p 8080:8080 -e PUID=$UID -e PGID=0 -v /your/local/assets/:/assets eledev/rtmp-hls-server:latest
 ```

-When you start the container, the default players and configuration files will be copied into `/your/local/assets/` to allow you to easily access and edit them.
-This will only be done once when you first start the container.
-If you want to restore the default configs, delete `/your/local/assets/.initialized` and restart the container.

 For more examples, see the [Wiki](https://github.com/JamiePhonic/rtmps-hls-server/wiki/usage)

 ***